Parent Adolescent Relationship

 The Notre Dame Study, combined with our research, calls into the question our cultural conclusion that "no matter what" there will be distance in the relationship and issues during the adolescent years.
 As a culture we have come to dread the thought of our kids’ becoming adolescents.
 This does not need to be the case.

-YTN's research also found that the parent adolescent relationship left a majority of students looking for freedom from their parents. this desire for freedom contributed heavily to high school graduates making the wrong decisions when they hit the college campus.
+YTN's research also found that the parent adolescent relationship left a majority of students looking for freedom from their parents leading to greater then 50% of the students indicating it is their parents faith, not theirs.
+This focus on freedom contributed heavily to so many students making the wrong decisions when they hit campus.

-Parents who have engaged with YTN's program and adopted a different view of their role made changes in how they engaged with their adolescents.
-These families report closer relationships, more influence and 70% to 80% fewer conflicts.
+Parents who have engaged with YTN's program and adopted a different view of their role, one based upon the leadership style of the Good Shepherd, made changes in how they engaged with their adolescents.
+These families report closer relationships, more influence and 70% to 90% fewer conflicts.
+They also report a turn around tin their kids faith as they began to lead more like Jesus.